ibm-watson-data-lab/ibmos2spark/scala/README.md

     load(cos.url(bucketName, objectname))
 ```

-### Bluemix IBM Cloud Object Storage / Data Science Experience
+### Bluemix IBM Cloud Object Storage (COS)
-The class CloudObjectStorage allows you to connect to bluemix cos.
+The class CloudObjectStorage allows you to connect to an IBM bluemix COS.
 You can connect to
-bluemix using api keys as follows:
+a bluemix COS using api keys as follows:
 ```scala
 import com.ibm.ibmos2spark.CloudObjectStorage